Magnesium: A Miracle Mineral: Are you Deficient?

-Magnesium—a mighty little mineral that is one of my personal favorites.
+Magnesium—a mighty little mineral and one of my personal favorites!
 Sadly, 80% of Americans are thought to be deficient in this amazing mineral because our soil (and food supply) are depleted.
+EIGHTY PERCENT!!!
 So many common symptoms that people struggle with can be helped by regularly supplementing with this inexpensive little wonder.

 It is one of my top recommendations for patients because boosting levels can address so many common complaints.
 However, not all magnesium supplements are equal so I’ll address which forms to buy below.